-- 1. Complete a minimum of 36 semester hours of graduate credit applicable to the program; - 2.
+- 1. Complete a minimum of 40 semester hours of graduate credit applicable to the program; - 2.
 Maintain a minimum GPA of 3.0; - 3.
 Complete a minimum of 30 semester hours of credit in courses offered at Elizabeth City State University; - 4.
 Submit an Admissions to Candidacy Application; - 5.
 Complete an Application for Graduation; - 6.
-At the end of the Transformational Teaching Project (TTP), candidates will have the following artifacts: (A) an introductory report that identifies the problem, the team, the context process, and the content of the project; (B) a review of the literature; (C) documentary evidence; and (D) final reflection.

-7. The four artifacts will be submitted to the University in an electronic format (e.g. PowerPoint).
+Select Thesis/Product of Learning Defense Committee - 7.
+Meet with Office of Graduate Education to Schedule Oral Defense Examination - 8.
+Meeting passing score on Oral Defense as determined by committee member consensus. - 9.
+At the end of the Transformational Teaching Project (TTP), candidates will have the following artifacts: (A) an introductory report that identifies the problem, the team, the context process, and the content of the project; (B) a review of the literature; (C) documentary evidence; and (D) final reflection. - 10.
+The four artifacts will be submitted to the University in an electronic format (e.g. PowerPoint).
 All artifacts will be included in this product through links to word documents, video documentation, state standards, etc. The product will include an introductory description of how it meets all NC Standards for Graduate Teacher Candidates.